LewisResearchGroup/ms-mint-app2/docs/gui/ms-files.md

 4.  **Process**: Click `Process Files` to import them into your workspace.
 MINT will automatically extract the information to a DuckDB database.
     *   **CPUs**: You can specify the number of CPU cores to use for parallel processing to speed up the import of large datasets.

 Same can be done for metadata files using the `Load Metadata` button.
 You can use the `DOWNLOAD TEMPLATE` button to download a template file that you can fill out and import using the `Load Metadata` button.
 This file contains important information about your samples.
 Only `ms_file_label` and `sample_type`are essential; the remaining columns are optional but useful for grouping and plotting.
-If any of teh columns `use_for_optimization`, `use_for_processing`, `use_for_analysis` are left blank they will be assumed to be `TRUE`.
+If any of the columns `use_for_optimization`, `use_for_processing`, `use_for_analysis` are left blank they will be assumed to be `TRUE`.

 | Column Name             | Description                                                       |
 |-------------------------|-------------------------------------------------------------------|